-We’re a couple weeks into January and the excitement of change, new beginnings, and goal crushing is still in the air.
+We’re a couple of weeks into January and the excitement of change, new beginnings, and goal crushing is still in the air.
 Can you feel it?

 I recently shared why I haven’t picked a New Year’s Resolution in over 3 years, and choose a word to focus on during the year instead.
 For me, it’s less about short term goals and more about creating a better version of ourselves for the long haul.

 It’s not too late to choose a word, and if you need help check out these tips!

-If you’re like me, then you love setting new goals, but struggle with creating a plan of attack and taking consistent action.
-There’s never a shortage of ideas bouncing around my head, but without a clear path on how to implement them I struggle.
+If you’re like me, then you love setting new goals but struggle with creating a plan of attack and taking consistent action to achieve goals.
+There’s never a shortage of ideas bouncing around my head, but without a clear path on how to implement them, I struggle.
 Can you relate?

 A few months ago I decided enough was enough.
 I was determined to find a better system to achieve my goals.
 Every day I learn something new, and am excited about this journey of self-discovery and implementing new practices to help me stay on track.

 If you’re looking for tips to keep you on track with your word of the year, here are 5 Steps to help you achieve your goals!

 Step 1: Find Clarity